Some Words of Wisdom for the Newly Diagnosed

 Chronic illness can affect a person's life in many ways.
 Pain and fatigue might be daily visitors.
-The illness may affect personal appearance or physical abilities and independence.
+The illness may affect the personal appearance or physical abilities and independence.
 You might not be able to work, causing financial problems.
-Big side affects of chronic disease can be stress, anxiety and anger.
+Big side effects of chronic disease can be stress, anxiety, and anger.
 Sometimes the anxiety about the uncertainty in your life can be more stressful than managing the symptoms of the disease.

 There are some practical ways to settle us all down in the first year of our diagnosis.

 First of all, as a friend of mine says about the future of chronic disease: "What we think will happen usually never does."
 Those words offer a lot of comforts.
 We often get worked up thinking that we might not be able to do this or that, or that our illness will only take the worst possible course.
 We do not know what will happen in the years ahead.
 We just need to relax.

 Sometimes talking to a person who has lived with our chronic disease can help.
 We find out how they manage their disease, especially anxiety.
 When we see a person still employed and living with the disease for many, many years, we calm down quite a bit and have hope for a future that is, by all accounts, normal.

 Another way to deal with a new diagnosis is to learn as much as we can about our disease.
 Information is power.
 With the Internet, a person can find lots of information about their disease.
 The only caveat is that some web pages might not have accurate or "correct information" about the disease.
 Pages like the National Institute of Health (NIH), Mayo Clinic Page, Johns Hopkins page or pages sponsored by the chronic disease are usually reliable places to find out information about their specific disease.